Sanaa Lathan: Career

 Following her training at Yale, where she studied with Earle R. Gister and performed in a number of Shakespeare plays, Lathan earned acclaim both off-Broadway and on the Los Angeles stage.
 Encouraged by her father to make Los Angeles her professional base, she found early television roles in episodes of such shows as In the House, Family Matters, NYPD Blue, and Moesha.

-In 1998, Lathan earned a degree of recognition with her role as the mother of Wesley Snipes' title character in Blade.
+In 1998, Lathan earned a degree of recognition with her role as the mother of Wesley Snipes's title character in Blade.
 The following year she appeared in Life with Martin Lawrence and Eddie Murphy and did back-to-back turns in The Best Man and The Wood.
-The Best Man, a comedy-drama ensemble film starring Taye Diggs, Nia Long, Harold Perrineau Jr. and Morris Chestnut, was one of the top ten highest-grossing African American films in history, and Lathan received a NAACP Image Award nomination for her performance.
-The Wood, another ensemble film starring Diggs and Omar Epps, cast her as Epps' the love interest.
+The Best Man, a comedy-drama ensemble film starring Taye Diggs, Nia Long, Harold Perrineau Jr. and Morris Chestnut, was one of the top ten highest-grossing African American films in history, and Lathan received an NAACP Image Award nomination for her performance.
+The Wood, another ensemble film starring Diggs and Omar Epps, cast her as Epps's love interest.

 Lathan and Epps were reunited onscreen in Gina Prince-Bythewood's Love & Basketball, this time as a couple as passionate about basketball as they are about each other.
 Her performance earned Lathan the 2001 NAACP Image Award for Outstanding Actress in a Motion Picture, an Independent Spirit Award nomination for Best Actress, and a BET Award.
 In 2000, she appeared in the Off-Broadway production of The Vagina Monologues with Teri Garr and Julianna Margulies.

 In 2001, Lathan earned acclaim for her work in the multicultural comedy film Catfish in Black Bean Sauce.
 Next was her second collaboration with Prince-Bythewood, Disappearing Acts, based on a novel by Terry McMillan.
 In the HBO film, she played an aspiring singer/songwriter in love with a carpenter, played by her Blade co-star Wesley Snipes.
 For her work in the film, she earned an Essence Award for Best Actress.
 That year, she was named by Ebony magazine as one of its 55 Most Beautiful People and was honoured by Essence magazine and Black Entertainment Television.
 In 2002, Lathan starred in the romantic comedy film, Brown Sugar with Diggs, Queen Latifah and Mos Def.
 Lathan's performance earned an NAACP Image Award Nomination for Outstanding Actress in a Motion Picture.
 The film also received an NAACP Image Award nomination for Outstanding Motion Picture.
 In 2003 she co-starred with Denzel Washington in Out of Time.